JuliaData/DataFrames.jl/docs/src/lib/indexing.md

       all columns, equivalent to `:`;
     * a literal colon `:` (selects all columns).

-The following are a valid row index:
+The following values are a valid row index:
-* a value, later denoted as `row`:
+* a scalar, later denoted as `row`:
     * an `Integer` that is not `Bool`;
 * a vector, later denoted as `rows`:
     * a vector of `Integer` that are not `Bool` (does not have to be a subtype of